Rock 'n' Roll History for

 December 2

 A list of twenty-five songs were chosen as inductees to the Grammy Hall Of Fame.
-Among those selected were David Bowie's "Changes", Elvis Presley's "Jailhouse Rock", The Beach Boys' "I Get Around", The Jackson 5's "ABC", Sonny And Cher's "I Got You Babe", Nirvana's "Smells Like Teen Spirit", R.E.M.'s "Losing My Religion" and N.W.A.'s "Straight Outta Compton" The Grammy Hall Of Fame is open to all genres of music as long as the recording is at least 25 years old.
-Once the new set of 25 songs were added, the total number of inductees sat at 1,038.
+Among those selected were David Bowie's "Changes", Elvis Presley's "Jailhouse Rock", The Beach Boys' "I Get Around", The Jackson 5's "ABC", Sonny And Cher's "I Got You Babe", Nirvana's "Smells Like Teen Spirit", R.E.M.'s "Losing My Religion" and N.W.A.'s "Straight Outta Compton" The Grammy Hall Of Fame is open to all genres of music as long as the recording is at least twenty-five years old.
+Once the new set of twenty-five songs were added, the total number of inductees sat at 1,038.

 <-- Previous Day -- Home Page -- Next Day -->